-As your baby gets more wriggly, it might be a good idea to dress her on the floor or on top of a bed or couch.
+As your baby wriggles more, it might be a good idea to dress her on the floor or on top of a bed or couch.
 Always keep a hand on her so she doesn’t roll off.
 Once your baby starts to move or roll, it’s much safer to put her on the floor to dress or change nappies.

 Baby clothes can be washed with the rest of the laundry, but try to avoid strong detergents and fabric softeners.
 These can irritate your baby’s skin.

 Soak nappies and clothes soiled with poo in nappy sanitiser before washing.
-Nappy sanitiser also makes a handy presoaker once your baby starts on solids – even with a bib, your baby’s clothes will get covered in food or milk.
+Nappy sanitiser also makes a handy presoaker once your baby starts on solids.
+Even with a bib, your baby’s clothes will get covered in food and drink.

 Dressing your baby